Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Monotone Polygon

-The checkpoint represents our progress.
-When the checkpoint location is updated, its $x$-coordinate increases, causing the pursuer territory to increase and the evader territory to decreases.
-In Section~\ref{sec:time}, we discuss this notion of progress more rigorously.
+Figure \ref{fig:search-path}(b) shows the search frontier and the checkpoint for four different pursuer positions.
+Figure~\ref{fig:territory} gives two examples of guarded frontiers and their corresponding pursuer territory and evader territory.
+We prove below that $\cE$ cannot cross the guarded frontier $\frontier_t'$ without being captured.
+Observe that the checkpoint $c_t$ is the unique rightmost vertex in the pursuer territory $Q_{\cP}(t)$.
+Similarly, the left endpoint of the guarded frontier $\frontier_t'$ is the unique leftmost point in the evader territory $Q_{\cE}(t)$.
+Both of these facts play a role in the pursuer's ability to guard $Q_{\cP}(t)$.

+As the pursuer searches the polygon, the checkpoint represents our progress.
 Notice that $c_t=v_1$ until $\cP$ first reaches $\partial Q$.
 Up until that event, the pursuer territory is simply the point $v_1$.
-Finally, we observe that checkpoint $c_t$ is the unique rightmost vertex in the pursuer territory $Q_{\cP}(t)$.
-Similarly, the left endpoint of the guarded frontier $\frontier_t'$ is the unique leftmost point in the evader territory $Q_{\cE}(t)$.
-Both of these facts play a role in the pursuer's ability to guard $Q_{\cP}(t)$.
+When the checkpoint location is updated, its $x$-coordinate increases, causing the pursuer territory to increase and the evader territory to decrease.
+In particular, if $t < t'$ then $Q_{\cP}(t) \subseteq Q_{\cP}(t')$ and $Q_{\cE}(t) \supseteq Q_{\cE}(t)$ with equalities holding if and only if we have not updated our checkpoint.
+We discuss this notion of progress more rigorously in Section~\ref{sec:time}.

+\begin{definition} The searching pursuer $\cP$ \style{makes progress} in the monotone polygon every time that she updates her checkpoint from $c_t$ to $c_t'$ where $t < t'$ and $x(c_t) < x(c_{t'})$. \end{definition}

-{\red The next lemma shows that if $\cE$ moves horizontally past $\cP$, then he must be visible.}
+Next, we show that if $\cE$ moves horizontally past $\cP$, then he must be visible.

 \begin {lemma} Suppose that $\cP$ is following the search strategy and $x(\cP_{t-1}) \leq x(\cE_{t-1})$.
 If $x(\cE_{t} ) < x(\cP_{t-1})$ then $\cP_{t-1}$ can see $\cE_{t}$.
-Furthermore, if $\cE$ also crossed the horizontal line $X(\cP_{t-1})$, then he is captured immediately. \end{lemma}
+Furthermore, if $\cE$ also crossed the horizontal line $\horizline{\cP_{t-1}}$, then he is captured immediately. \end{lemma}